Tornado outbreak of January 12, 2023: Old Kingston–Titus–Equality–Lake Martin–Penton, Alabama

-A long-tracked and intense EF3 tornado began in Autauga County, Alabama, nine minutes after the EF2 Selma tornado dissipated.
+A strong and long-tracked EF3 tornado began in Autauga County, Alabama, nine minutes after the EF2 Selma tornado dissipated.
 The large multiple-vortex tornado prompted the issuance of three tornado emergencies just north of areas struck by tornadoes 10 days earlier.
 The tornado first touched down near Independence at 12:40 p.m.
 CST (18:40 UTC).
-It initially only caused very minor EF0 tree limb damage as it moved northeastward through sparsely-populated areas.
+It initially only caused very minor EF0 tree limb damage as it moved northeastward through sparsely populated areas.
 After crossing US 82, the tornado quickly intensified to EF1 strength as it moved northeastward along County Road 40, heavily damaging a home, rolling a shed across the road, and causing tree damage.
 Continuing northeastward into the Old Kingston community, the tornado rapidly intensified to EF3 strength as it crossed County Road 43.
 Several mobile homes were obliterated and swept away, with debris being scattered long distances across fields.
 A frame from one mobile home was thrown 250 yd into an open field.
 The tornado threw multiple vehicles, tossing one truck 120 yd through the air and leaving a crater where it impacted the ground.
 Many large trees were snapped and denuded as well, with some debarked observed.
 Just to the northeast, the tornado crossed Sandy Ridge Road, where numerous double-wide and single-wide mobile homes were completely obliterated, more vehicles were tossed, and many trees were shredded and partially debarked.
 Five people were killed in this area in different manufactured homes that were swept away.
 EF3 damage continued just northeast of this area, as a large metal power pole was bent to the ground near County Road 21.
 Two nearby frame homes had much of their roofs torn off, with the damage to those residences rated EF2.
 Next encountering County Road 140, the now large tornado continued to produce EF3 damage as more mobile homes were completely swept away.
 The contents of at least four homes were blown over 100 yd to the north, leaving only empty foundations behind.
 Two more fatalities occurred in separate homes that were obliterated.
 The tornado continued to throw vehicles considerable distances, including one pickup truck that had its cab separated from the bed, while many trees were snapped or sheared off.
 This included entire stands of pine trees that were mowed down east of County Road 140 and along County Road 42.
 Based on the damage scene and contextual evidence, it was acknowledged by damage surveyors that the tornado may have had stronger winds here.
 However, as the only structures that were destroyed in this area were mobile homes, the highest wind speed estimate that could be applied was 150 mph, which is mid-range EF3.